47degrees/org/README.md

  + `:primary-color` sets the primary color of the webpage
  + `:font` configures different CSS font settings such as the URL and the heading or base typographies

-After you write your config file you can create the site under the `out` directory by running:
+After you write your config file you can create the site under the `docs` directory by running:

     lein run